 Cash Flow is Always One of the Top SMEs Challenges

 Cash flow is a major concern for many small and medium-sized enterprises (SMEs).
 Cash flow refers to the amount of cash that is coming in and going out of a business.
 A positive cash flow means that a business has more cash coming in than going out, while a negative cash flow means that a business has more cash going out than coming in.
-Here are some reasons why cash flow is a major concern for SMEs:
+Here are some reasons why cash flow is one of the top SMEs challenges:

 Limited financial resources